CSGO Regional Major Rankings for 2022-23

 A. If teams tie for a position, they receive the average points available for those positions.

 E.g., if the first RMR event does not tie-break 3rd and 4th places, both teams get 1350 RMR points.

-A. The players, exclusively.
-Coaches, staff, and others should not be present or in communication with players from the start of a map until it is concluded.
+A. Only the players are allowed in their competition area during an online match.
+Coaches, staff, and others should not be present, visible, or in communication with players from the start of a map until it is concluded.

 Q. Who is allowed in the competition area during a LAN match?[NEW]